 Argentina has celebrated its one hundred and sixty first independence day by unveiling two new additions to its military arsenal.

-Argentina has celebrated its one hundred and sixty first independence day by unveiling two new additions to its military arsenal.
+Background: Argentina has celebrated its one hundred and sixty first independence day by unveiling two new additions to its military arsenal.
 Seen for the first time ??? public at the parade in Buenos Aires were a field gun and a rocket-launching tank developed by the army.

 SYNOPSIS: Leaders of Argentina's military junta arrived in an open car to watch the parade on Saturday (9 July) after attending Mass at the City's Metropolitan Cathedral.
 For them the event was an act of public defiance following the decision by the united States earlier this year to reduce military assistance because of alleged violation of human rights.
 Argentina replied by rejecting all U.S. help.